cullback/qposit/README.md

 # QPosit

-QPosit is a prediction market platform.
+QPosit is a prediction event platform.

 ## Tech stack